Snow returns Monday: Here’s what we know so far

 DENVER (KDVR) — The snowstorm moving in Monday and Tuesday is another tough March storm to forecast in Denver.
 There are still a lot of unknowns about what will happen and it is still a few days out.

-Computer models are all over the place as far as timing and totals go with this storm as of Friday afternoon.
-We are hoping for more clarity and consistency through the weekend to help solidify details.
+Computer models are all over the place as far as timing and totals go with this storm as of Friday evening.
+Forecasters are hoping for more clarity and consistency through the weekend to help solidify details.

-What we do know for sure at this point is that this storm will bring cooler temperatures, gusty winds, and some accumulating snowfall.
+What’s known for sure at this point is that this storm will bring cooler temperatures, gusty winds and some accumulating snowfall.

-One of the long-range computer models we use to forecast keeps totals minimal which would lead to only minor impacts on both days but the other one has higher totals that would lead to a big impact.
+One of the long-range computer models used to forecast keeps totals minimal, which would lead to only minor impacts on both days, but the other one has higher totals that would lead to a big impact.

 The timing of the storm is about medium confidence.
 The same computer model (pictured below on the left) that is bringing lower totals has a break in the snow Tuesday morning before another round Tuesday night.